 The ancient Chinese called Antares the Fire Star.
 Scorpius constellation was not associated with a scorpion figure by the Chinese, but was a major part of a celestial figure known as the Dragon of the East or the Azure Dragon.
 The dragon was not seen as a destructive figure, but represented the wisdom and majesty of the power of nature.

 Antares was called Rehua by the Māori people of New Zealand, who saw the red supergiant as the chief of all the stars.
 Rehua is the father of Puanga, represented by Rigel in Orion, a star used in the calculation of the Māori calendar.

 Many of the star’s names are associated with the scorpion.
-To the Egyptians, Antares represented the scorpio goddess Selkit (Serket), and also served as the symbol of Isis in different ceremonies.
+To the Egyptians, Antares represented the scorpio goddess Selkit (Serket).
 The ancient Greek name for the star, Καρδιά Σκορπιού (Kardia Skorpiū), meaning “the heart of the scorpion,” was translated into Arabic as Qalb al-Άqrab, and Arabs knew the star as Calbalakrab.
 The name was also translated into Latin as Cor Scorpii, one of the names still used for the star.

 Babylonian astronomers listed Antares as GABA GIR.TAB in MUL.APIN.
 The name means “the breast of the scorpion.”

 Coordinates: 16h 29m 24s (right ascension), -26°25’55” (declination)

 Stellar classification: M1.5Iab-b + B2.5V

 Absolute magnitude: -5.28

 Mass: 12.4 solar masses (Antares A), 10 solar masses (Antares B)